wwevo/7dtd-chrani-server/README.md

     or for really simple server-wide notifications
-    for now we have the '/make this my home' command and the 'take me home' command. you can guess what they do ^^
+    for now we have the '/make this my home' command and the 'take me home' command. you can guess what they do ^^ I have added a very experimental lobby and password check to get you out of the lobby again

 The player-poll